These fluffy chocolate chip muffins are so soft and taste like they came from the bakery! Recipe makes 1 dozen muffins.

-Preheat the oven and prepare the muffin pan.
+Preheat the oven and spray a muffin pan with nonstick spray.
 This recipe makes 12 muffins.

 In a large mixing bowl, mix together the dry ingredients.